Annual General Meetings in Canada and COVID-19 – Introduction

-Annual General Meetings (“AGM”) are a requirement for both Federal and Provincial Corporations.
+Annual General Meetings in Canada (“AGM”) are a requirement for both Federal and Provincial Corporations.
 Physical distancing in the time of COVID-19 has left many Ontario corporations wondering how and when they should proceed with their annual meeting.
 Generally, the Business Corporations Act (Ontario) (“OBCA”), requires an AGM to be held within 15 months of the last preceding AGM.

 Ontario Corporation Legislation

 To take pressure off Ontario corporations to hold an AGM the government of Ontario enacted O. Reg 107/20.
 Effective March 17, 2020, if the deadline to hold an AGM falls within the period of the COVID-19 declared emergency, then the deadline to hold an AGM is extended to 90 days after the end of the emergency.
 For corporations whose deadline to hold an AGM falls within 30 days after the end of the emergency, then the deadline to hold an AGM is extended to 120 days from the end of the emergency.

 Be the first to read new articles, industry news, and more.
 Sign up to our newsletter today!

 In addition, O. Reg 107/20 provides that all meetings of directors and shareholders, including the AGM, may be held by telephone or electronic means (which would include video conferencing) and explicitly overrides any provision of the articles or by-laws of an Ontario corporation requiring Annual General Meetings to be held in-person.